jwmng/extratrees/README.md

 - `math.log(x)` is about 30% faster than `math.log(x,2)`
 - Vector multiplication using lists (`sum([a*b for a,b in c])`) is faster when eliminating zeros (if they occur) first (`sum([a*b for a,b in c if b])`)
+- There is sill some room for optimization in the script, but the benchmarks show **it is about 50x slower** than the implementation `sklearn.ensemble`.
+  Main reasons seem to be that 1) numpy and sklearn are Cython-optimized 2) thanks to sklearn's presort/sparse optimizations.

 ## Installation